NDTV: 2007–2015: Expansion attempts, financial crisis and digital growth

-The company's finances had taken a downturn since the financial crisis and its expansion ventures had failed, it also marked the beginning of a consistent streak of net annual losses.
+The company's finances had taken a downturn since the Great Recession and its expansion ventures had failed, it also marked the beginning of a consistent streak of net annual losses.
 In March 2011, NDTV Lifestyle (subsidiary operating NDTV Good Times) was converted into a joint venture with the sale of 49% of the company's stake to Astro.
 The stake sale of NDTV Lifestyle resulted in the net valuation of the subsidiary to be US$80 million.
 And in October, the joint venture MetroNation Chennai which operated the channel NDTV Hindu was bought out by the Tamil-language daily newspaper, Dina Thanthi for a sum of ₹15 crore.
 The joint venture had incurred a net loss of ₹20 crore in two years of its operation.
 In 2015, the business news channel NDTV Profit became a hybrid channel featuring both business news programs during day and entertainment programs under the name NDTV Prime on weekends and after 6pm.

 In contrast, the digital media arm of the company, NDTV Convergence had entered a phase of exponential growth.
 Between March 2011 and March 2015, it grew four-folds in terms of revenue and ten-folds in terms of profits and as a result increased its share of the total consolidated income from 4.6% to 18%.
 NDTV Convergence had synchronised the network's newsgathering with its internet and mobile presence.
 The digital media arm was credited for reducing the losses of the company by 50% between the financial years 2013–14 and 2014–15.

 In addition, the subsidiary launched a number of online verticals namely the automobile portal CarAndBike.com, the electronics portal Gadgets360, the food and drinks portal SmartCooky and the wedding preparation website BandBaajaa.com which catered to consumer interest specific news.
 NDTV also launched the e-commerce venture Indianroots through its subsidiary NDTV Ethnic Retail in 2013.
 The venture was a fashion store selling Indian ethnic clothes and jewelries, which expanded its consumer base across India and the United States, recording a twelve-fold jump of its gross merchandise value in 2014–15, and featured over 700 brands and 100 designers with a valuation of US$85 million in May 2015.
 Gadgets360 also entered the e-commerce industry and began selling electronic devices from 2015 onwards.
 CarAndBike.com and BandBaajaa.com entered the industry as well and began selling products.